DiarmuidMalanaphy/Particle-Accelerator-Simulator/README.md

 If on windows

-1. You can either run the simulation by double clicking run.bat (be aware that run.bat uses a virtual environment, so it will be slightly slower for different boot-ups).
+1. Click the .bat file and it should automatically run.

 If on Linux or Mac